SSCL on Motor Vehicles from 01.05.2026

 Therefore motor vehicle wholesale / retail sales continued under the normal wholesale / retail charging mechanism.

-• Certain wholesale categories = 25%
+• Certain wholesale categories = 25% of total turnover

-4️⃣ Major Change from 01.05.2026 – Part IB Amendment
+4️⃣ Major Change from 01.05.2026 –Amendment to Part IB

 Through the Social Security Contribution Levy (Amendment) Act, No. 10 of 2026, a new Item 7 was added to Part IB: